devops-collective-inc/how-to-contribute/book_structure.md

 * Chapter files must have the .md filename extension - please don't use .txt.
 * About.md is always our standard boilerplate.

-The **images** folder must contain any and all images for the book, including the title_page file that LeanPub uses for the cover image.
+The **images** folder must contain any and all images for the book, including the title_page.jpg (or .png) file that LeanPub uses for the cover image.

 Any attachments (code samples, ZIP files etc) should go into an **attachments** folder under the root (at the same level as **manuscript**, not under it).
 Neither GitHub nor LeanPub will do anything with these; you should provide links to these files in the main GitHub repository.